Warbo/chriswarbo-net/projects/nixos/nix_shell_shebangs.md

 By using `nix-shell` in our shebangs like this, we're going one step further than `/usr/bin/env`:

- - When we use a shebang like `#! /usr/bin/python`, we're assuming that Python is installed and available at a particular location
+ - When we use a shebang like `#! /usr/bin/python3`, we're assuming that Python is installed and available at a particular location
- - When we use a shebang like `#! /usr/bin/env python`, we're assuming Python is installed, but we make no assumption about its location.
+ - When we use a shebang like `#! /usr/bin/env python3`, we're assuming Python is installed, but we make no assumption about its location.
 We *do* add a dependency on `env`, but hope that it's widely available.
  - When we use a shebang like the `nix-shell` one above, we're making no assumption about Python being installed at all.
 We add another dependency, on `nix-shell`, but hopefully that will become more widespread over time; after all, *by design* it shouldn't interfere with existing software (apart from taking up disk space!)